DavidBrown67/Dog-Photography/README.md

 When viewed with a mobile phone the tabs will be incorporated into a "hamburger" style dropdown tab

 #### **Carousel**
-Below the Navbar, I have used a carousel to provide a sliding view showing images of dogs that I have taken
+Below the Navbar, I have used a carousel to provide a sliding view showing images of dogs that I have taken.
+I want the user to image their dog having images like these

+#### **About**
+the next section has an image of myself, the photographer with my dog Jasper.
+Within this section, is information about myself.
+I want the user develop a connection through reading the About section

+#### **Portfolio**
+This section will display a portfolio of images
+I want to give the user further variety to enjoy and help choose my service